top of page

 [1] Daniel Hyde, “Creeds and Confessions: Biblical and Beneficial,” Ligonier, September 5, 2014, accessed June 11, 2018, http://www.ligonier.org/blog/creeds-confessions-biblical-beneficial/.

 3. Chapter 23: Of the Civil Magistrate–– Para.
 3: “[The Civil Magistrate] has power to call synods, to be present at them and to provide that whatsoever is transacted in them be according to the mind of God.”
-The final phrase gives the Civil Magistrate authority over spiritual matters, which in essence is a form of Erastianism.
+We reject any interpretation of the magistrate’s duty that grants him authority to govern the internal affairs of the Church or to sit in judgment on its doctrinal conclusions.
+The responsibility to ensure that synodical decisions conform to the Word of God belongs to the officers of the Church, not the civil authority.

 4. Chapter 24: Of Marriage— Para.
-4: Delete the last sentence, which reads, “The man may not marry any of his wife’s kindred, nearer in blood than he may of his own: nor the woman of her husband’s kindred, nearer in blood than of her own.”
+4: Remove this part, “The man may not marry any of his wife’s kindred, nearer in blood than he may of his own: nor the woman of her husband’s kindred, nearer in blood than of her own.”